-You Can Become Irresistibly Attractive To Women.
+You Can Become Irresistibly Attractive To Women Without Changing Who You Are.
 Here’s How…

 Models is a book on becoming an attractive man based not on tricks, tactics, games or techniques, but on self-development.
 Its truths are backed by decades of psychological research.
 Its focus is on the emotional process of seduction rather than agonizing over logical steps.
 Its goal is to create powerful connections with women instead of trying to impress them.
 It’s the most mature and honest guide on how a man can attract women without faking behavior, without lying and without emulating others.
 Stop acting like an attractive man and BE an attractive man.

 Read Models excerpts:

 - Models: Attract Women Through Honesty.
 The 296-Page eBook